-Is the white blank screen on your website driving you nuts?
+Is the blank white screen on your WordPress website driving you nuts?

 The WordPress white screen of death (WSOD) is one of the most common errors.
 Unfortunately, it incites unwanted panic and frustration, especially if you haven’t faced it before.

 In the time spent trying to detect and fix it, you stand to lose visitors, traffic, and SEO rankings.
 Everything you’ve worked hard for can take a hit.